DogeTheBeast/College_notes/CHEM 154/Unit 2/Electron Affinity.md

 The negative sign means that that element wants electrons.
-Fluorine has the most negative electron
+Fluorine has the most negative electron affinity.